 About the Curator

-Sarah Elizabeth Hughes is an artist and curator based in Melbourne.
-Born in Perth, she completed a Bachelor of Arts from Edith Cowan University (Southwest campus) in her undergraduate studies Sarah focused and developed her practice as a visual artist.
+Sarah Newton is an artist and curator based in Melbourne.
+Born in Perth, she completed a Bachelor of Arts from Edith Cowan University.
+In her undergraduate studies, Sarah focused on and developed her practice as a painter and printmaker.